Accreditation Policy

 2.2 For the purposes of this policy, we refer to the AGPT program and FSP as ‘Training Program’.

-2.3 This policy should be read in conjunction with the Accreditation standards for Training Sites and Supervisors: guide to implementation, Codes and principles for training sites and supervisors and the RACGP Accreditation application handbook and the FSP Accreditation Handbook for Training Sites and Supervisors.
+2.3 This policy should be read in conjunction with the Standards for general practice training (3rd edition), Accreditation Standards for Training Sites and Supervisors: Guide to implementation, Codes and principles for training sites and supervisors, the AGPT Accreditation application handbook, the FSP Accreditation Handbook for Training Sites and Supervisors and the Placement Policy.

 3. General principles